 “Mudbound is the Oscar movie we need right now,” admonished The Washington Post.

-The female-helmed drama about two families – one white, the other black – living side by side in the Jim Crow South, embodies the term “Oscar bait”, with its all-star cast and script adapted from debut novelist Hillary Jordan’s 2006 Bellwether Prize-winner (for ‘socially engaged fiction’).
+Distributed by Netflix (there were no other takers following its Sundance premiere), it’s a female-directed drama about two families – one white, one black – living side by side in the Jim Crow South.
+The script is adapted from Hillary Jordan’s 2006 Bellwether Prize-winner (for ‘socially engaged fiction’).

-There was a landslide of articles emphasizing the tough shoot and the transformation of star Mary J. Blige, and really warning voters that the movie should not be overlooked.
+It’s perfectly-timed, with the film industry currently under scrutiny for #OscarsSoWhite.
+There was a landslide of articles emphasizing the tough shoot and the transformation of star Mary J. Blige, warning voters that the movie must not be overlooked.

-Their lives become entangled with those of their share tenants, Hap and Florence Jackson, with the latter keeping house for the McAllans.
-Their voices are joined by Henry’s younger brother Jamie, and the Jackson’s eldest son Ronsel, who both return from WWII Europe.
+Their lives become entangled with those of their share tenants, Hap and Florence Jackson (Blige), who keeps house for the McAllans.
+They’re joined by Henry’s brother Jamie (Garrett Hedlund), and the Jackson’s son Ronsel (Jason Mitchell), both returning from WWII Europe.

-Some writers have described the movie as being focused on Florence and Laura as two Strong Women whose differing views of the world are shaped by race and class.
-According to Refinery39, “both women…feel the growing weight of a patriarchal society bearing down on their shoulders...”
+Critics have described the movie as focused on two Strong Women whose differing views of the world are shaped by race and class etc etc. According to Refinery39, “both women…feel the growing weight of a patriarchal society bearing down on their shoulders...”